Our Qualifications

 Outstanding Social Studies Teacher Award, TCSS

-Member of the Year, East TN Indian League
+Member of the Year, East Tennessee Indian League, Inc.

 Membership: